The Benefits of Learning Piano for Children

 For over 30 years, I have taught music to children around the world, which has been the most rewarding experience—seeing how students improve over time, their enthusiasm, and experiencing how proud and happy they are when they have given a performance or passed an exam are the most rewarding moments for me as a music teacher.

-As a child, I was fortunate that my parents always supported me in my music education.
-We've always had a piano in our home as my father played piano.
+As a child, I was fortunate that my parents consistently supported my music education.
+We've always had a piano in our home because my father played it.
 I grew up listening to him practicing and was surrounded by great music.
 My father was an avid collector of vinyl records.
 He was particularly interested in the playing of Arthur Rubinstein, Géza Anda, Sviatoslav Richter, and Wilhelm Kempff.
-The recordings from those masters also became my favorites and are, in my opinion, still amongst the most outstanding examples of excellent piano performance today.
-It is essential for all piano students to listen to music from an early age as it instills what good piano sounds and performances entail.
+The recordings from those masters also became my favorites and, in my opinion, remain among the most outstanding examples of piano performance today.
+It is essential for all piano students to listen to music from an early age, as it instills an understanding of what good piano sound and performance entail.
 My parents always drove me to rehearsals and piano lessons tirelessly, for which I am so thankful to this day.
 The importance of a music teacher in a young student's life can't be overlooked.
-As a music teacher myself, I am always amazed by my young students' ability to absorb information, the speed at which they learn, and their enthusiasm.
+As a music teacher, I am always amazed by my young students' ability to absorb information, their speed of learning, and their enthusiasm.
 Learning piano appeals to young minds as it combines many skills, and when combined correctly, the results are simply amazing.

 Skills involved in playing piano

-What skills will we learn to master when we study piano?
+What skills will we learn to master by studying piano?

 Of course, this list may feel overwhelming.
 However, don't forget that these skills are gradually introduced and developed over time, which, when approached correctly, makes it manageable for anyone to learn piano at any age.

 The piano is one of the world's most versatile and beautiful instruments.
 Learning to play this magnificent instrument is worth all the effort.
-I have played piano for more than 40 years, and it has given me so much joy, inspiration, comfort, and focus and even helped me through difficult times.
-Never have I had a day where I felt bored with playing piano.
+I have played piano for more than 40 years, and it has given me so much joy, inspiration, comfort, and focus, and even helped me through difficult times.
+I have never had a day when I felt bored playing the piano.
 The amount of fantastic music written for piano is endless, and there are always new things to learn.

 Let's explore the benefits of learning piano for children.